-The veloped is an ingenious Swedish invention, best described as a “walking tricycle”.
-It offers walking support and you can head for green areas, walking paths, hiking trails, your garden or the city streets.
+The Veloped is an ingenious Swedish invention, best described as a “walking tricycle.”
+It offers walking support, and you can head for the golf course, walking paths, hiking trails, your garden, or the city streets.

-The veloped has a triangular frame with two rear wheels and a 2-wheel suspension system at the front.
-The two front wheels are connected by a linkarm that can rotate around its centre axle.
-Since the two front wheels are slightly overlapping, the veloped can climb over obstacles and it also provides suspension on uneven ground.
+The Veloped has a triangular frame with two rear wheels and a 2-wheel suspension system at the front.
+The two front wheels are connected by a link arm that can rotate around its center axle.
+Since the two front wheels are slightly overlapping, the Veloped can climb over obstacles, and it also provides suspension on uneven ground.

-Since the veloped in effect is a “3-wheeler”, it will always ride with full ground contact.
+Since the Veloped, in effect, is a “3-wheeler”, it will always ride with full ground contact.
 Surely you have experienced what a nightmare a shopping cart is to push once you get out to the parking lot.
 The swivel wheels lift from the ground, they start spinning, and the cart heads off in every direction except the one you want it to go.
-Enter a “3-wheel” design and basta, the problem is solved!
+Enter a “3-wheel” design, and suddenly, the problem is solved!

-The comfort benefits of a veloped are obvious when comparing it with the harsh ride of a rollator, but just to prove the point: Would you consider driving a car with solid tires and no suspension?
+The comfort benefits of a Veloped are obvious when comparing it with the harsh ride of a rollator, but to prove the point: Would you consider driving a car with solid tires and no suspension?

 Veloped, -s ;

 [Latin velox, velo- = fast; see velocity + Latin pes, ped- = foot; see -ped.]